ygalanak/DataAnalysisTemplate/README.md

-# Portable(ish) Pandoc Magic
+# Data Analysis template

-For years I've used the files in [Global-Pandoc-Files](https://github.com/andrewheiss/Global-Pandoc-files) to convert Markdown-based documents into Word (docx through odt), HTML, and PDF (through xelatex).
-My templates and Makefile there are subsequently based on [Kieran Healy's](https://kieranhealy.org/) [Plain Text Social Science](http://plain-text.co/) system.
+This template is based on Andrew Heiss' [Global-Pandoc-Files](https://github.com/andrewheiss/Global-Pandoc-files) and [Portable Pandoc Magic](https://github.com/andrewheiss/portable-pandoc-magic) to convert Markdown-based documents into Word (docx through odt), HTML, and PDF (through xelatex).
+His templates and Makefile are based on [Kieran Healy's](https://kieranhealy.org/) [Plain Text Social Science](http://plain-text.co/) system.

-My system has been magical, but it's [*incredibly* convoluted](https://xkcd.com/1579/), with LaTeX support files saved in one place, pandoc filters saved in another, templates saved in yet another, and other ad hoc scripts saved somewhere else.
-Every time I do a clean install of macOS, I have to rebuild this rickety foundation, and working with coauthors has often been a hassle, since they don't have the same files in the same five locations I use, so they can't convert the Markdown.
+LaTeX support files saved in one place (`/tex_out/`), pandoc filters saved in another (`/pandoc`), templates saved in yet another, and other ad hoc scripts saved somewhere else.
+Scripts of the analysis have their own folder and are called in the preamble of the `rmd-paper.Rmd`. `/sections` include all other (external) `.md` files necessary for the paper (e.g. `sections/introduction.md` or `sections/conclusion.md`).

-To simplify things for me and for collaborators, I've taken my global pandoc files and made them as portable as possible.
-Now, after installing a handful of programs, all I (or anyone else) needs to do is place `Makefile` and `pandoc/` in the same directory as a Markdown or R Markdown file, type `make SOMETHING` in the terminal, and everything will work.
+After installing a handful of programs, all I (or anyone else) needs to do is place `Makefile` and `pandoc/` in the same directory as a Markdown or R Markdown file, type `make SOMETHING` in the terminal, and everything will work.
 All the important support files live in `pandoc/` and don't need to be moved anywhere.

-Super magical.

 - [Installation](#installation)
 - [Usage](#usage)